ang-zeyu/infisearch/packages/search-ui/README.md

 This tool should be able to handle `800MB` **pure text** (not counting things like html soup) collections with the full set of features enabled (numbers [here](https://ang-zeyu.github.io/morsels/tradeoffs.html#limits-of-scalability)).

+A punishing demo on a ~500MB, ~52000 document collection is also available [here](https://ang-zeyu.github.io/morsels-demo-1/).

 ### What's the Catch?

 1. **Latency** & File Bloat

    Scaling this tool for larger collections necessitates fragmenting the index and **retrieving only what's needed** when searched, which means extra network requests, but to a reasonable degree.
-A demo on a ~500MB, ~52000 document collection is available [here](https://ang-zeyu.github.io/morsels-demo-1/).

    Nevertheless, this tradeoff can also be [configured](https://ang-zeyu.github.io/morsels/tradeoffs.html#tradeoffs) to varying degrees.
 Meaning, morsels can also function much like other existing monolithic pre-built index options for smaller collections in terms of the number of network requests.